manmax141/pharaoh/README.md

 ```

 # About this Script
-This is a Free Grand Piece Online Script , DeepWooken Anti Wipe Script
+This is a Free Grand Piece Online Script

 # Features:
 Auto Farm (At fishman island till level max)<br />